10 Things I Hate About You (song)

 "10 Things I Hate About You" is a song by American singer Leah Kate from her third extended play, Alive and Unwell (2022).
 It was released independently on March 23, 2022.
 The track was written by Kate, Mike Wise and Madi Yanofski, with Wise handling the production.
-A pop-punk song, Kate wrote a list of things she disliked about an ex-boyfriend from a previous relationship she was trying to get over which later turned into a song.
-It went viral on the online video platform TikTok.
+A pop-punk song, Kate wrote a list of things she disliked about an ex from a previous relationship she was trying to get over which later turned into a song.
+It went viral on TikTok.

 Background and release

 Kate moved to New York to pursue a career in music.
 She had gotten a job there, but was fired because she was spending "so much time" working on her music.
 Her 2020 single "Fuck Up the Friendship" was noticed by American entrepreneur Alexis Ohanian on Indify, a startup which helps promote independent artists, who then helped Kate get in touch with digital marketing company Creed Media.
 The aforementioned company promoted the song on the online video platform TikTok where it went viral, and later on the social networking service Instagram.
 In 2021, she released her debut album titled What Just Happened?.

 Kate wrote "10 Things I Hate About You" with Mike Wise and Madi Yanofski, while Wise also produced it.
 The track was written in 2022.
 The song was independently released on March 23, 2022, for digital download and streaming.
 It was sent to contemporary hit radio stations by TenThousand and Capitol in the United States on May 10, 2022, and for radio airplay in Italy by Universal on June 3, 2022.